openpgpjs/openpgpjs/README.md

 To create your own build of the library, just run the following command after cloning the git repo.
 This will download all dependencies, run the tests and create a minified bundle under `dist/openpgp.min.js` to use in your project:

     npm install && npm test

+For debugging browser errors, you can open `test/unittests.html` in a browser or, after running the following command, open [`http://localhost:3000/test/unittests.html`](http://localhost:3000/test/unittests.html):

+    grunt browsertest

 ### How do I get involved?